AlifSafwan01/trial-control-store-analysis/README.md

 ## Chip Data

-Chip data used where this data from [Retail Sales Analysis](https://github.com/AlifSafwan01/retail-sales-analysis) that already cleaned and prepared version.
+[Chip Data](chip_data.xlsx) used where this data from [Retail Sales Analysis](https://github.com/AlifSafwan01/retail-sales-analysis) that already cleaned and prepared version.

 For a recall, this data contains 13 variables and 251,158 observations :-